Perched high on the hill over the Moselle River in the picturesque town of Cochem is the beautiful Reichsburg Cochem

 Over 100 meters (300ft) above the river surrounded by sloping vineyards the castle is among one of the most picture-perfect of all the castles in Germany.
 To accompany the beautiful surroundings, the castle has an interesting past and vibrant story dating back nearly 1,000 years.

 How to get to Cochem Castle (Burg Cochem)

-The easiest way to get to Cochem Castle is by car and just launch Google Maps and type in Cochem Castle and start directions.
+The easiest way to get to Cochem Castle is by car.
+Just launch Google Maps and type in Cochem Castle and start directions.
 Google will lead you right to the castle.
-If you don’t have service on your phone just start navigation prior to leaving your hotel and disconnecting from WiFi.
+If you don’t have service on your phone, just start navigation prior to leaving your hotel and disconnecting from WiFi.

 There is a castle shuttle bus right that runs seasonal.
 This year it was April 29th through November 1st.